 The newest aircraft features six First Class Suites and 78 lie-flat Business Class seats occupying the entire upper deck, with 44 seats in Premium Economy and 343 in Economy on the lower deck.
 The older aircraft will progressively be refitted with the newest products by 2020.

-The newest aircraft are flying between Singapore and Sydney, Hong Kong, Mumbai, Shanghai (route with most award availability), Tokyo Narita (from January 2020) London, Paris (from 1 July 2020) and Zürich.
-The guide below has the most up-to-date information on routes flying this product.
+The newest aircraft are flying between Singapore and Sydney, Hong Kong, Mumbai, Shanghai (route with most award availability), Tokyo Narita (until 24 October 2020), London, Paris (from 1 July 2020) and Zürich.
+This guide has the most up-to-date information on routes flying this product.

 The cabin & seats